John Ordronaux (privateer): Captured passenger landed in Grand Canary boosted the island's economy

+Rescue of stranded passengers thwarted by US Navy

+It is possible that the Royal Navy made an attempt to rescue James Swanston Miller and his fellow captured passengers with the 38-gun frigate, HMS Macedonian.
+This ship had been ordered to escort an East Indiaman to Madeira and then hunt for prizes.
+She left Madeira to carry out this latter order on 22 October.
+News of the recent visit of Marengo to Fayal in the Azores, or of the capture of Concord and her British passengers near the Canary Islands, is likely to have reached Madeira by that time, because the news reached Lloyd's of London on 24 October.
+This means that the news is likely to have reached the atlantic islands about three weeks earlier.
+Such news would have been likely to entice HMS Macedonian to give chase.
+However, only a few days later, on 25 October, HMS Macedonian was dismasted and captured by the much larger 44-gun heavy American frigate, USS United States.
+So if this was a rescue attempt it failed almost before it began.

-On 29 August 1812 Marengo captured the British brigantine Concord (Captain Taylor) between Tenerife and Fuerteventura according to Lloyd's List Marine Collection.
-Concord was taken to New York to auction as a prize Captain Taylor said in court evidence that he was allowed to mess with Marengo's officers on this trans-Atlantic voyage providing further evidence that her crew acted in a gentlemanly way to her prisoners.
-On arrival in New York the neutral Spanish owners of part of Concords cargo of wine sued Florye Charretton and Ordronaux for the loss of their property and the 190 or so pages of court documents that have survived in the US archives provide much information about the effect of privateering on mercantile trade in this period.
+After departing from Grand Canary in August 1812, Concord was taken to New York to auction as a prize Captain Taylor said in court evidence that he was allowed to mess with Marengo's officers on this trans-Atlantic voyage providing further evidence that her crew acted in a gentlemanly way to her prisoners.
+On arrival in New York the neutral Spanish owners of part of Concords cargo of wine (destined for delivery to James Miller, merchant in Fuerteventura) sued Florye Charretton and Ordronaux for the loss of their property and the 190 or so pages of court documents that have survived in the US archives provide much information about the effect of privateering on mercantile trade in this period.
 Because of his involvement in this litigation and in arranging for the sale by auction of his prizes and their cargoes, Ordronaux was inactive as a privateer for approximately the next twelve months.Prize and related records of the District Courts of the United States – Record Group 21, M855, US Circuit Court – Southern District of New York, Roll 2, Case 36 – Florye Charetton & crew of Privateer Marengo v.
 Brig.
 Eliza, 1813.
 The sale of Concord alone raised the sum of $24,409.
 This was shared between her owners and each named member of her crew in proportions given in the surviving court documents.
 But most significantly, Ordronaux now had sufficient funds to buy a ship of his own.